xmengkinaxis/CPP/System Design Interview Checklist.md

 If a user requests for a computation-intensive task, the front end of the website sends the job to the job queue and signals back to the user and lets the user browse the website meanwhile.<br>
 As soon as the frontend is signaled about “job is done”, the frontend notifies the user about it.<br>

+Synchronous Communication
+* Immediate response is crucial
+* Low latency is required
+* Services are tightly coupled
+* Simplicity in control flow is preferred
+* Asynchronous Communication

+Services need to work independently
+* Decoupling is necessary to ensure fault tolerance
+* Scalability and responsiveness are crucial
+* Latency can be tolerated

+Synchronous and asynchronous communication patterns play vital roles in microservices architecture.
+* While synchronous communication offers simplicity and immediate results, it can also introduce potential blocking and performance issues.
+* On the other hand, asynchronous communication provides decoupling, better fault tolerance, and scalability, albeit at the cost of increased complexity.

 ## Extensibility
 Our service should be designed to in a modular way with the expectation that new functionality will be added to it.<br>